21 January 2023

 The Second Evolution

-Life on Earth has been shaped by Darwinian principles.
-As we know it today, life is controlled by the DNA.
-DNA pervades all cells of living bodies, whether animals or plants.
-Life started about 3.5 billion years ago with simple cells and probably some kind of RNA or even less-sophisticated information retention abilities.
-The evolution of life is staggering.
-One big step is the start of collaboration between several cells to form a superior entity.
-Multicellular organisms appeared quite late, probably only two billion years ago.
+Darwinian principles have shaped life on Earth.
+We know today that life is controlled by DNA.
+DNA is present in every cell of every living organism, whether animal or plant.
+Life began 3.5 billion years ago with simple cells and probably some kind of RNA or even less sophisticated information retention capabilities.
+The evolution of life is nothing short of staggering.
+One major step is the start of collaboration between several cells to form a superior entity.
+Multicellular organisms appeared quite late, probably only half a billion years ago.

-Darwin and its Origin of Species, then the discovery of DNA as the repository of life information, have put the theory of evolution on very solid grounds.
-Life on Earth is evolving means that gradual changes have appeared that make all living species be adapted to their environment.
-Two ingredients are necessary: the randomness of the infrequent DNA mutations, and the natural selection process that invariably filters out the unadapted ones.
+Darwin's On the Origin of Species and the discovery of DNA as the repository of life information put the theory of evolution on very solid grounds.
+Life on Earth is evolving, and this means that gradual changes have appeared that make all living species adapted to their environment.
+Two ingredients are necessary: the randomness of the rare DNA mutations and the natural selection process that filters out the un-adapted ones.

-The human species has nothing special in that respect and is completely relevant to life of Earth.
-It is just the end of a non-peculiar twig in the evolution bushy tree.
+The human species is no more special than any other and is completely relevant to the life of Earth.
+It is simply the end of a non-unique branch in the evolutionary tree.

-It is just one species.
-One species alive today.
-However, the speed of evolution is limited by the generational renewing.
-At least a hundred generations are needed to see a new trend appearing.
+It is, in fact, just one species.
+There is only one species alive today.
+However, evolution is limited by the generational renewal.
+A new trend will emerge after at least a hundred generations.
 For example, the lactose-tolerant adults in Europe appeared only after several thousand years of selective pressure.

-We posit that this second evolution is being swamped by a new one, simply because the third evolution is going much faster.
-More on that later.
+We are convinced that this second evolution is being swamped by a new one, simply because the third evolution is going much faster.
+I will explain more about this later.

 08 January 2023